-Karen Bradley received an ADVANCE grant from the University of Maryland for a pilot study entitled "Your Brain on Dance", in which she will work with Dr. Jose Contreras-Vidal's team at the University of Houston to determine brain-wave patterns for particular expressive movement qualities.
+Karen Bradley is working with the Association for Cultural Equity and the Laban/Bartenieff Institute of Movement Studies on digitizing, re-analyzing, and disseminating the Choreometrics materials, and will continue her work with Dr. Jose Contreras-Vidal's team at the University of Houston to determine brain-wave patterns for particular expressive movement qualities.
 She is also a part of the leadership team on a grant from the Canadian government entitled "Moving Stories: Digital Tools for Movement, Meaning, and Interaction."
 The project is a partnership among the Laban/Bartenieff Institute of Movement Studies in NY, Simon Fraser University's School of Interactive Arts and Technology in Vancouver, BC, and the University of Illinois' eDream Center.

 Vice Chair of the Board and Director of Research, Laban/Bartenieff Institute of Movement Studies, Government Affairs Liaison, National Dance Education Organization, former President, Congress on Research in Dance

 Dance and movement design for Baltimore/Washington area theatres, including: Big Love at Woolly Mammoth, The Cherry Orchard at Everyman Theatre

 Rudolf Laban, a volume of the Routledge Twentieth-Century Performance Practitioners series (2008), Research Priorities for Dance Education: A Report to the Nation, Co-author of Published Literature in Dance Education section, writer for 2012 Core Standards in Dance.